-Units on which to set the switches Symbol Units to which the power must be shut off CITY MULTI indoor unit Main/sub unit IC Outdoor units 3 and Indoor units LOSSNAY, OA processing ui nit 1 LC Outdoor units 3 and LOSSNAY ATW Booster Unit BU Outdoor units and Booster Unit Water Hex Unit AU Outdoor units and Water Hex Unit ME remote controller Main/sub remote controller RC Outdoor units 3 MA remote controller4 Main/sub remote controller MA Indoor units CITY MULTI outdoor unit2 OC,OS Outdoor units 3 BC controller Main ВС Outdoor units 3 and BC controller Sub1, 2 BS1, BS2 Outdoor units 3 5 and BC controller
+Units on which to set the switches Symbol Units to which the power must be shut off CITY MULTI indoor unit Main/sub unit IC Outdoor units 3 and Indoor units LOSSNAY, OA processing u nit ^{1} LC Outdoor units 3 and LOSSNAY ATW Booster Unit BU Outdoor units and Booster Unit Water Hex Unit AU Outdoor units and Water Hex Unit ME remote controller Main/sub remote controller RC Outdoor units 3 MA remote controller Main/sub remote controller MA Indoor units CITY MULTI outdoor unit2 OC,OS Outdoor units 3 BC controller Main ВС Outdoor units 3 and BC controller Sub1, 2 BS1, BS2 Outdoor units 3 4 and BC controller

 - 1. Applicable when LOSSNAY units are connected to the indoor-outdoor transmission line. - 2.
 The outdoor units in the same refrigerant circuit are automatically designated as OC and OS in the order of capacity from large to small (if two or more units have the same capacity, in the order of address from small to large). - 3.
 Turn off the power to all the outdoor units in the same refrigerant circuit. - 4.
-When a PAR-31MAA is connected to a group, no other MA remote controllers can be connected to the same group. - 4.
 When setting the switch SW4 of the control board, set it with the outdoor unit power on.
 Refer to the following page(s).
-[5-1-1 Outdoor Unit Switch Functions and Factory Settings](page 125)
+[5-1-1 Outdoor Unit Switch Functions and Factory Settings](page 133)